RobinWts/InkyPi-Plugin-NodeRed/README.md

 ### HTML Mode Requirements
 - Node-RED must return valid HTML (can include CSS inline or in `<style>` tags)
-- HTML should be optimized for e-ink displays (high contrast, minimal animations)
+- HTML should be optimized for e-ink displays
 - Recommended to use responsive CSS for different display sizes
 - HTML is rendered at the device's resolution